digitalaidseattle/seattle-humane-app/README.md

     _Note: If you have existing Supabase containers running, you may need to run `supabase stop --no-backup` to reset your environment.
 Careful, this will delete anything saved in your local database._

+1. Run `supabase stop` to close Supabase when you are done.

 #### Configure OAuth Environment Variables (optional)

-1. If you need to use OAuth, be sure to follow the steps in _.env.local.example_ to set the OAuth variables.
+1. If you need to use OAuth, be sure to follow the steps listed in _.env.local.example_ to set the OAuth variables.
 Once the variables are set, run:
-    `supabase stop`
-    `source .env.local`
-    `supabase start`
+    ```bash
+    supabase stop # You need to stop Supabase execution so that the new configuration changes will be picked up.
+    source .env.local
+    supabase start
+    ```

 ### Running the application

 #### Run the frontend

-1. Open a shell inside the docker container (default option when opening shells with Dev Container)
+1. Open a shell inside the docker container (default option when opening shells with Dev Container).

 1. Load the values from the env file into the environment by running:
     ```bash